Stress and diabetes – what to know and how to manage it

-In this article, I will take you through the fundamentals of stress, how it can impact your diabetes management, and most importantly, tips to reduce and manage the stress in your life.
+In this article, we will take you through the fundamentals of stress, how it can impact your diabetes management, and most importantly, tips to help reduce and manage the stress in your life.

 What is stress?

 Stress is usually a physical or mental reaction to something happening in your life.
-The body can become physically stressed by an injury or illness, for example.
+For example, the body can become physically stressed by an injury or illness.
 You can become mentally stressed by situations like a demanding job, feeling overwhelmed by a particular situation, money problems, dealing with your diabetes, and the list goes on.

 Stress is a natural bodily response to change, good or bad.
 Think of it as the body’s alert system.
 You might have heard it described as the ”fight-or-flight” response.

 When something happens and you need to react, stress hormones are released (including adrenaline and cortisol) to give you an extra boost of energy to endure that particular change or event.

 When you slam your brakes in traffic to avoid getting into an accident, there is an adrenaline rush that helps your body react and deal with that sudden event.
 Your heart is racing, and your blood sugar will likely rise quickly, too.

 Stress as an immediate response to change is completely normal.
 However, when that stress level becomes a regular part of your life, it can create a few issues - especially for a person living with diabetes.

 Repeated stress can lead to a whole slew of complications both physically and mentally.

 Some of the physical symptoms include headaches, digestive problems, elevated blood pressure, chest pain, sexual dysfunction, and insomnia.
 The psychological symptoms can include depression, panic attacks, or other forms of anxiety and worry.